 This page describes how to submit a job to the High Performance Computing Cluster.

 Anytime you wish to use the HPC, you must create a "job", and submit that job to one of our processing partitions.
 A partition represents a subset of our overall compute cluster that can run jobs.
-We use advanced scheduling software named Slurm to manage jobs and partitions.
+We use advanced scheduling software called Slurm to manage jobs and partitions.
 This software enables us to provide limited compute resources to a large campus community.
-Once queued, your job may not execute right away.

 Getting Ready to Submit

-Before submitting your job to the MOAB Job Scheduler, you must decide a few things:
+Before submitting your job to the Slurm Job Scheduler, you must decide a few things:

 - genacc_q is good for MPI jobs that will run for up to two weeks.

-- backill and backfill2 are better for shorter running (up to four hours) MPI jobs that may use more resources at a time.
+backill and backfill2 are better for short-running MPI jobs (up to four hours).

 - condor is good for very long running jobs (up to 90 days) that do not need to use MPI.

 - quicktest is good for testing your code.
-The maximum execution time is 10 minutes, but jobs always start instantly or very quickly.
+The maximum execution time is 10 minutes, but jobs always start within seconds of being submitted.

 Submitting a Job to the HPC